elizedelabrida/Landmarks/README.md

 # Landmarks
-A small learning project as part of the SwiftUI tutorials
+A small learning project as part of the SwiftUI tutorials: https://developer.apple.com/tutorials/swiftui/creating-and-combining-views